terryaney/Documentation.Camelot/Nexgen/CalcEngines.md

 #### API DataSource CalcEngine Tables

-There are two tables that describe the mapping rules when converting Nexgen API responses into BTR xDS Format: `apiDataSource` and `apiDataSourceMapping`.  `apiDataSource` is the 'parent' table of `apiDataSourceMapping`.
-That is, endpoints can exist in `apiDataSource` without any mappings, however `apiDataSourceMapping` rows are *always* associated with an existing `apiDataSource` row.  `apiDataSourceMapping` rows are primarily used to describe how to map to historical/transactional data.
+There are two tables that describe the mapping rules when converting Nexgen API responses into BTR xDS Format: `apiDataSource`, `apiDataSourceMapping`, and `apiDataSourceInputs` (if an API is a `POST` and needs inputs to run at login).  `apiDataSource` is the 'parent' table of `apiDataSourceMapping` and `apiDataSourceInputs`.
+That is, endpoints can exist in `apiDataSource` without any mappings or inputs, however not the other way around.  `apiDataSourceMapping` rows are primarily used to describe how to map to historical/transactional data and `apiDataSourceInputs` list inputs to add before calling the Nexgen API.
 The table schemas are described below.
 See [Supported Mapping Features](#Supported-Mapping-Features) for information on how different settings provide specific control over how data is mapped to xDS format.

 ##### apiDataSource Layout